mdism/CNN-News-PaperProject/README.md

 ## Notes
 🚪 Any time if you want to stop the application enter *0(zero)* or *any negative number*.
-⚠️ While fetching news details from website if any unexpected error happens it will inform about the same and ask to try again. but the error out new will be removed from the menu. 😀 for now this project only support CNN news website.
+⚠️ While fetching news details from a website if any unexpected error happens it will inform about the same and ask to try again. but the error out new will be removed from the menu. 😀 for now, this project only supports CNN news website.

+### Disclaimer
+# This project is undertaken solely for learning purposes, with no intention to utilize any documents, material or news obtained from any news’s website for reproduction or mination elsewhere.

 Feel free to fork if you like to update this project.

 ## Disclaimer